Home » Main Course » Jalapeno Lime Shrimp

 This post may contain affiliate links.
 Please read my disclosure policy.

-The jalapeno, lime, and garlic infused in the shrimp is absolutely perfect for your favorite Mexican fare, however, I could definitely see me eating this over rice, as grilled shrimp kabobs, or bringing the pan to the dinner table with some crusty bread for a more rustic, family-style dinner.
+The shrimp could also be turned into grilled shrimp kabobs, or bring the pan of sautéed shrimp to the dinner table with some crusty bread for a more rustic, family-style dinner.

 Ingredients needed for this recipe (scroll down to recipe card for complete recipe):